BackgroundInterview Date:October 2018

 What kind of nightlife or weekend activities do you participate in at Smith?

 Mostly just exploring downtown Northampton.
 It’s a small town with restaurants.
-Other than that Northampton is pretty dead.
+Other than that, Northampton is pretty dead.
 We use the bus system that lets you visit 4 other colleges on the weekend.
 [The consortium includes Amherst, Hampshire, Mount Holyoke, and UMass.]
-There are few parties at Smith, even on the weekends there isn’t much of a party culture.
+There are few parties at Smith, but even on the weekends there isn’t much of a party culture.
 It’s more of a get together in somebody’s room.